Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

 Grayson Allen Insights vs. the Heat

-- He's connected on 2.0 threes per game, or 12.0% of his team's makes from beyond the arc this season.

-- Allen's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.
+- Allen has taken 7.7 shots per game this season and made 3.4 per game, which account for 7.5% and 7.0%, respectively, of his team's total.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.

-- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- Looking at assists, the Heat have conceded 25.6 per contest, 14th in the NBA.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Grayson Allen vs. the Heat